DanielMulitauopele/teller/README.md

 #### Learning a New Language / Framework

-Learning Python and Django was a task in and of itself, but Autumn and Daniel spent time figuring data in D3/Plotly
+Learning Python and Django was a task in and of itself, but Autumn spent time figuring data in D3/Plotly

 #### Connecting Projects